ProjectElixir-Devices/Changelogs/laurel_sprout.md

-## 1.6 Laurel Sprout
+## 1.7 Laurel Sprout

-- Initial A12L build.
-- Safety Net passing by default.
+- Fixed wide angle camera crash.
+- Improved boot time.
-- Tried to fix voip call issue.
+- Tried to improve gps accuracy.
+- Mic is back to like it was in 1.5 .
+- Removed Xiaomi parts.

 Notes:
 - Encryption disabled
-- Clean Flash Compulsory
 - Safetynet passes by default